Affidavits For Family Court

 1. We practice law in South Carolina so this article is geared toward our SC procedures and terminology.
 Your state may be slightly different.

 And 2, the article assumes you have lawyer representation.
 If you don’t have a lawyer on board, just ignore the lawyer references.
 However, if you’re reading this, you should have a lawyer involved, if at all possible.
-This isn’t the time to be casual or cut corners.
+This isn’t the time to be casual, cheap or cut corners.

 3. Every case is different.
 The ideas presented here are for use in general.
 We highly advise you to get help from a licensed attorney.
 These affidavits are used in custody and temporary orders hearings, and other serious situations.
 The outcomes of these hearings can have profound impacts on your life.
 These cases hinge on the affidavits we are discussing.
 Do not take anything on this website as legal advice.